castle-engine/castle-model-viewer/freedesktop/README.md

 # How to install

-It is advised to build and install by executing this in the top-level view3dscene directory:
+It is advised to build and install by executing this in the top-level castle-model-viewer directory:

 ```
 make
 sudo make install
 ```

-The latter command makes a system-wide installation, copying the view3dscene and tovrmlx3d binaries to `/usr/local/bin` , to make them available on `$PATH`.
+The latter command makes a system-wide installation, copying the `castle-model-viewer` and `castle-model-converter` binaries to `/usr/local/bin` , to make them available on `$PATH`.
 It also installs some desktop files under `/usr/local/share`.
 You can undo it by

 ```
 sudo make uninstall